-In line with AA's Tradition of Anonymity, Conference has recommended that so bear the words "Alcohoics Anonymous" uvenirs do not
+In line with AA's Tradition of Anonymity, Conference has recommended that souvenirs do not bear the words "Alcohoics Anonymous"

 Entertainment

 Entertainment is normally provided on the Saturday night.
 This may take the form of a dance, show etc. The form of entertainment is at the discretion of the Convention Committee